-This is what one TikToker says in a recent post where they document a process of boiling water to make tea.
+This is what one TikToker says in a viral post where they document a process of boiling water to make tea.

 After showing that his burner was off and cool to the touch, he places an iron kettle on the cooktop with eight ounces of water inside.
 Then, they turn on the burner and set it to “power boil.”
 It shows how, in real time — 40 seconds, to be exact — the water comes to a rolling boil.

 That’s it.
 One kettle + 8 ounces of water + 40 seconds = a nice hot cup of tea.
 Is there a better equation than that?